ImageMagick v6 Examples --

 %~x1 expands %1 to a file extension only

 These modifiers can be combined, such that "%~dpn1" means "drive + path + name without extension and bracketing quotes".
 Consequently, we have to bracket the name by double quotes, such that the code also works for filenames including spaces.
 (If it doesn't, the quotes do no harm.)
-The "PAUSE" statement is for testing purposes only and can be dropped in the final batch file.
-If you just want to test your code without actually invoking IM, you should write:
+The PAUSE statement is for testing purposes only and can be dropped in the final batch file.

-ECHO imconvert %1 "%~dpn1.jpg"
+ECHO convert %1 "%~dpn1.jpg"

 PAUSE